-However, the book covers a large amount of fairly basic information, which will work well for beginners but not so much for experienced dog owners.
+However, the book covers a lot of fairly basic information, which will work well for beginners but not so much for experienced dog owners.
 Also, not every puppy will be successfully housebroken in 7 days.

 10. Puppies for Dummies

-However, some of the problems with this book are that it is a bit inconsistent at times.
+However, one of the problems with this book is that it is a bit inconsistent at times.
 Some instructions are detailed, while the author tends to gloss over others.
 It also seems to need another round of editing because it contains various typos and grammatical issues.

-There are a few things that you should be aware of before you choose your puppy training book.
+You should know a few things before choosing your puppy training book.
 Our buyer’s guide is meant to give you some food for thought.

 Not any one book will work for every puppy and owner.
 Some books and techniques will work perfectly for your neighbor and not necessarily for you.
 Your puppy’s breed is a factor, as is their background.
 Additionally, not every dog owner will agree with the methods of every dog trainer.
 Take your time reading through reviews, and look at the synopsis and sample chapters if you can.
-Just because one book tells you to do something, that doesn’t mean you are required to follow those specific techniques if it doesn’t feel right to you.
+Just because one book tells you to do something doesn’t mean you must follow those techniques if it doesn’t feel right.

 Owning a dog can give you so many different experiences and stories.
 Most puppy training books will be full of stories.
 These can be helpful because you’ll realize that you’re not alone with specific puppy quirks or problems (or successes).
 But don’t let a long book full of stories put you off if that’s not what you’re looking for.
 You can skim those sections if you want to get to the “meat” of the training, as long as the techniques are good ones.

-We hope that our reviews have helped you figure out which book will best serve your purposes.
+We hope our reviews have helped you determine which book will best serve your purposes.
 The right book can help you build a strong bond with your puppy and ensure that that bond will last a lifetime.